garious/yoink/README.md

 Yoink modules.

-Instead of passing 'yoink.define()' a DOM element, you also have the option to pass it an object that implements a 'toDom()' method, which returns the DOM element to display.
+Instead of passing 'yoink.define()' a DOM element, you also have the option to pass it an object that implements a 'render()' method, which returns the DOM element to display.
 This is usually preferred because it allows you to test the guts of your application outside the browser.
 The Yoink Framework comes with an adapter for Node.js called 'yoink-adapter.js' and a simple assertion